lauren/sustainably-styled/index.md

 <h3>closet edit: re-love your closet</h3>

-<p>Before booking a shopping trip, I recommend recommend starting with the Re-love Your Closet service.</p>
+<p>Before booking a shopping trip, I recommend starting with the Re-love Your Closet service.</p>

 <p>The Re-Love Your Closet process includes an initial conversation, where I get some key information including your:</p>